ianna-g/COSI103-Team5/pa03/README.md

 This app lets you add categories and modify (rename) them.
 You can also add transactions, which each have an amount, category, date, and description.
 You can delete any transaction by entering it's unique ID.
 Finally, you can summarize the transactions in any file's database by their category, date, year, or month.
 The summary will provide the number of transactions in each group, and the sum of the amounts.

-# TODO add the following
-- a script of you running pylint, and
-- then running pytest, and
-- then running tracker.py and demonstrating all of the features you added

-Creating a transcript -
-create a transcript of your session as you demonstrate each of the features you have implemented. create a README.md file which describes your app and contains

-- a script of you running pylint, and
-- then running pytest, and
-- then running tracker.py and demonstrating all of the features you added

 # Work Allocation

 Ianna: summarize